camhayes/learningObjectFinal/quick-start-guide.md

 		<div  class="CEL-mediaButton pause"><img src="img/pauseButton.png" alt="pause audio button"></div>
 	</div><!-- end mediaGroup -->

 This is the media player for slide 1.
-To make a media player for slide 7 just copy/paste this bit of code after the other media player elements, and change the ID of the audio element to "slide7Media".
+To make a media player for slide 7, copy/paste this bit of code after the other media player elements, and change the ID of the audio element to "slide7Media".
 Next, make sure your audio files are in the media folder, and that the names of the files match the src attribute (path) located in the  source element.

 If your audio files are named slide7MP3File.mp3 and slide7OGGfile.ogg your media player would look like this...